andychen2121/genai-choice-sim/README.md

 4. Set Up Unity Frontend

-1. Open the Unity project in the `release/` folder using **Unity Hub**.
+- Open the Unity project in the `Netflix_Unity/` folder using **Unity Hub**.
-2. Ensure Unity's Firebase SDK is correctly configured:
-   - Import the **Firebase Unity SDK** into the Unity project.
-   - Replace the default `google-services.json` (Android) or `GoogleService-Info.plist` (iOS) with your project's configurations from the Firebase Console.
-3. Verify that the Unity project successfully connects to Firebase:
+- Verify that the Unity project successfully connects to Firebase:
      - Check that Firestore and Storage integration scripts are enabled.
      - Confirm that placeholder assets update dynamically.

 5. Run Unity